waveform80/picamera/docs/api_mmalobj.rst

 debugging capabilities built into ``mmalobj``.
 Firstly, most objects have useful :func:`repr` outputs (in particular, it can be useful to simply "print" a :class:`MMALBuffer` to see what flags it's got and how much data is stored in it).
 Also, there's the :func:`print_pipeline` function.
-Give this an output port and it'll dump a human-readable version of your pipeline leading to that
+Give this a port and it'll dump a human-readable version of your pipeline leading up to that port:
-output:

 .. code-block:: pycon